next-ivanblanquez/beeva-poc-pygdf/README.md

 * **Filter/Select Where queries**
   * In this case, when you need launch a unique query once PyGDF behavior is very slow, and always process is faster using instance computing optimized (proof for data with 100M of items is not posible to run in c4.4xlarge instance because there is not enough memory to load data).
-The difference is between 40 and 60 times faster in Pandas (more with dataset is small), but when you need use the same query modifiying parameter values, PyGDF still being slow the first time, but following iteration are faster than using Pandas.
+The difference is between 40 and 60 times faster in Pandas (more with dataset is small), but when you need use the same query modifying parameter values, PyGDF still being slow the first time, but following iteration are faster than using Pandas.

 * **Joins**
   * I ran two different proofs here, when join a dataset small with bigger one and the opposite case.
   * In all cases Pandas running in computing optimized instances is faster than PyGDF between 3 and 4800 times.
-  * Pandas is faster than PyGDF and very very faster in Left, Outer and Right join.
+  * Pandas is faster than PyGDF and very faster in Left, Outer and Right join.
-  * Pandas still fater than PyGDF but when dataset growing up that difference decreases specially in Inner and Left join (when size(A) < size(B)).
+  * Pandas still faster than PyGDF but when dataset growing up that difference decreases specially in Inner and Left join (when size(A) < size(B)).

 ### Final Recommendations
-  * Right now this project is really unripe, so is not recomendable for using in production enviroment yet.
+  * Right now this project is really unripe, so is not recommendable for using in production environment yet.
-  * Actually I recomend use PyGDF instead of Pandas in not enviroment, for scenarios where you need process a great quantity of data in columnar way, or launch queries "select-where" type repeatedly changing parameter values.
+  * Actually I recommend use PyGDF instead of Pandas in not environment, for scenarios where you need process a great quantity of data in columnar way, or launch queries "select-where" type repeatedly changing parameter values.
-  * I think main benefit of GDF is to mantain dataset in GPU scope and work with other tools in this scope.
+  * I think main benefit of GDF is to maintain dataset in GPU scope and work with other tools in this scope.

 ### Future Lines
   * Will be interesting follow de project, specially when a stable version will be released.
-  * Next step should be a Proof of Concept using MapD, GDF and H2.io as indicatee in [this. post](https://devblogs.nvidia.com/parallelforall/goai-open-gpu-accelerated-data-analytics/) or do tests with several tools that only works in SPU-scope.
+  * Next step should be a Proof of Concept using MapD, GDF and H2.io as indicates in [this. post](https://devblogs.nvidia.com/parallelforall/goai-open-gpu-accelerated-data-analytics/) or do tests with several tools that only works in SPU-scope.

 ### Resources
 * [Slides with summary](https://docs.google.com/a/beeva.com/presentation/d/1PnoxmLM3Afsmxh2nm81bNkNZE8OUlmaNuwb6Nsv3tcI/edit?usp=sharing)